What is the Committee of Adjustment?

 What rights of appeal do I have?

-If you are not satisfied with the Decision of the Committee of Adjustment with respect to an application or conditions thereto, you may appeal the Decision of the Committee of Adjustment to the Ontario Municipal Board by filing a written Notice of Appeal with the Secretary-Treasurer of the Committee of Adjustment.
-The appeal must include written reasons supporting your objections, and payment of the Ontario Municipal Board fee of $125.00.
+If you are not satisfied with the Decision of the Committee of Adjustment with respect to an application or conditions thereto, you may appeal the Decision of the Committee of Adjustment to the Local Planning Appeal Tribunal by filing a written Notice of Appeal with the Secretary-Treasurer of the Committee of Adjustment.
+The appeal must include written reasons supporting your objections, and payment of the Local Planning Appeal Trribunal fee of $300.00.

-An appeal to the Ontario Municipal Board (O.M.B.) is a serious matter requiring considerable time, effort, and in some cases, expense on the part of everyone involved.
+An appeal to the Local Planning Appeal Tribunal (LPAT) is a serious matter requiring considerable time, effort, and in some cases, expense on the part of everyone involved.

 When can a decision of the Commmittee of Adjustmen be expected on an application?